adblockplus/infrastructure/README.md

 Adblock Plus infrastructure
 ===========================

-The new Adblock Plus infrastructure uses [Puppet](http://puppetlabs.com/) to set up and configure our nodes, and to have realistic test environments for infrastructure components.
+The Adblock Plus infrastructure uses [Puppet](http://puppetlabs.com/) to set up servers, and to have a realistic development environment.

 Our Puppet manifests are only tested with Ubuntu 12.04 right now.